Using segment-based features of jaw movements to recognize foraging activities in grazing cattle: Material and methods

 \subsection{Proposed activity features}

-In order to improve recognition ability, we propose a set of temporal, statistical and spectral features of JM for the foraging activity recognition called JM-segment features.
-Previous JM~features included in \mbox{BUFAR} were the proportion of chews (f1)\footnote{The number between parentheses indicates the ordinal number of the feature within the set.}, the proportion of bites (f2), the proportion of chew-bites (f3) and JM~rate (f4), which may contain relatively low information and discriminatory power.
+In order to improve recognition ability, we propose a set of temporal, statistical and spectral features of JM for the foraging activity recognition, which are named JM-segment features.
+Previous JM~features included in \mbox{BUFAR} were the proportion of chews (f1)\footnote{Numbers in brackets indicate the ordinal number of the feature within the set.}, the proportion of bites (f2), the proportion of chew-bites (f3) and JM~rate (f4), which may contain relatively low information and discriminatory power.
 The new set of JM-segment features is composed by: